Did you know?

 Diet

-The fossil records also indicate that Dakosaurus was a powerful predator that fed on various marine animals.
-As we’ve seen, it had a long, narrow snout filled with sharp teeth.
+There is no direct evidence of a dakosaurus feeding.
+The fossil records also indicate that they were a powerful predator that fed on various marine animals.
+The presence of sharp Dakosaurus teeth confirms that they were carnivores.
+It had a long, narrow snout filled with sharp teeth.
 Without a doubt, this implies these reptiles had a relatively easy time catching and eating fish, squid, and other marine reptiles.

 Dakosaurus was a carnivorous dinosaur that primarily fed on marine animals, such as fish, turtles, and other marine reptiles